 - Sanofi in its $25 billion exchange of Merial, its animal health business, for the consumer healthcare business of Boehringer Ingelheim GmbH and its up to $750 million acquisition of Protein Sciences Corporation

 - Thomas H. Lee Partners in its $400 million acquisition of Fogo de Chão Churrascaria; its acquisitions of All Systems Holding LLC and Intermedix Corporation; as lead investor in a Series C financing for Phytech Ltd.; and Intermedix Corporation in its $460 million sale to R1 RCM Inc.

-- Town & Country Holdings, Inc. (d/b/a Town & Country Living), in its sale to H.I.G.
+- Town & Country Living in its sale to H.I.G.
 Capital

 - Univision Communications in the $1.2 billion investment by Grupo Televisa, Mexico's top TV broadcaster

 - Verde Realty (at the time a majority-owned subsidiary of funds managed by Brookfield Property Partners L.P.) together with certain institutional partners, in its $1.1 billion acquisition of Industrial Developments International, Inc. (n/k/a IDI Logistics Realty) and IDI Logistics Realty in the $302 million sale of its Mexican industrial portfolio to FINSA and Walton Street Capital, L.L.C.

 Ms. Harlev is highly involved in pro bono work and is the outside counsel for the Massachusetts Legal Assistance Corporation (MLAC), an organization that ensures that low-income people with critical, non-criminal legal problems have access to legal information, advice, and representation and is the largest funding source for civil legal aid programs in Massachusetts.
 Ms. Harlev is also a member of the Firm’s Diversity Committee.

 Ms. Harlev is fluent in English, Turkish, and Hebrew.